About Webhooks

 requests sent to the payload URL are from Etlworks and weren't tempered with.
 When you set a secret, you'll receive the X-Etl-Webhook-Signature

-request.
 The value of that header is equal to the HMAC SHA-1 hash signature of the payload (request body).
-To verify the request, you can calculate the signature of the payload on your side using the same secret and compare to the one received in the X-Etl-Webhook-Signature
+To verify the request, you can calculate the signature of the payload on your side using the same secret and compare it to the one you received in the X-Etl-Webhook-Signature

 header.